stellarwp/restrict-content/readme.txt

 = 🛠 Developer Features =

 Restrict Content Pro has been built with developers in mind.
-That means it is flexible, easy to extend, and chalked full of action hooks and filters, making it easy to modify and tweak to your specific needs.
+That means it is flexible, easy to extend, and chocked full of action hooks and filters, making it easy to modify and tweak to your specific needs.
 With clean and simple display options, Restrict Content Pro is designed to integrate perfectly with every theme without any custom CSS being necessary.

 Extensive and easy to modify template files are included with Restrict Content Pro.
 If you have built a theme, for clients or general distribution, you can easily customize the display of registration forms, profile editor, account pages, and more through custom template files added directly to your theme’s folder.